Manali is famous for

 History of Manali

-Things to do in Manali
+Things To Do in Manali

-Food & shopping in Manali
+Food and Shopping in Manali

-Accommodation options in Manali
+Accommodation in Manali